 What you can do: If possible, do not publish email addresses on your company website and avoid accepting documents like CVs as an attachment.
 If you must solicit information from people you do not know, it’s best to have them copy and paste the text in the body of the email.
 And, as always, follow best email security practices at all times.

-Believe it or not, becoming a cyber criminal is easier than ever before.
+Believe it or not, becoming a cybercriminal is easier than ever before.
 The online black market, also known as the dark web, is awash with Malware-as-a-Service kits giving individuals all the tools they need to get started as a hacker.
 No longer does a person have to be a tech wizard to create a program that can harm your IT systems.
 All they need to do is search online to buy it and then focus on ways to convince users into installing it on their systems.

 The people who create malware are talented and continue to develop new threats on a daily basis.
 And since they now have a marketplace to sell their work, all they have to focus on is creating the technology since others are lining up to buy it.
 This means businesses now have to deal with advanced technology that is being used by people who specialize in manipulation.

 Want to improve your cyber security?
 Contact Computer Medic On Call today.
-We are up-to-date on all the latest cybercrime trends and know how your organisation can best protect itself from the growing number of threats.
+We are up-to-date on all the latest cybercrime trends and know how your organization can best protect itself from the growing number of threats.

 Computer Medic On Call is committed to bringing you the highest quality computer service available for all of your information and systems needs.
 Serving in Broward and West Palm Beach in Florida State for IT Support.
 Our experience provides us with the skills to offer a range of high quality computer services.